kingsdigitallab/african-rock-art/_coll_country/zimbabwe.md

         updated_at: !ruby/object:DateTime 2016-09-13 13:33:44.736000000 Z
         content_type_id: chapter
       title_internal: Matobo Chapter 7
-      body: "¹ San\\|Bushmen is a collective term used to describe the many different hunter-gatherer-fisher groups living in southern Africa who have related languages and cultural traditions.
+      body: "¹ San&#124;Bushmen is a collective term used to describe the many different hunter-gatherer-fisher groups living in southern Africa who have related languages and cultural traditions.
 Both 'San' and 'Bushmen' are considered offensive terms by some members of these groups, although others have positively adopted